LukasStankevicius/various/README.md

-# ea
+## meteo_rest_api.ipynb
-Task with Python and Pandas for work application at UAB Energy Advice
+Task with Python and Pandas for job application at UAB Energy Advice.

-Go to the jupyter notebook and open with Colab (there should be a button in the notebook for this).
+View file meteo_rest_api.ipynb.
+At the top there should be a Google Colab button, press it, and run all code in Google Colab environment.